 Cwmcarn Forest is also home of the Twrch Trail, this is a superb 15.5km trail of the very highest quality that is not for the faint hearted.
-Virtually the entire route is on purpose built single-track through a mixture of broadleaf and conifer woodlands and open ridge tops.
+Virtually the entire route is on purpose built single-track through a mixture of broadleaf and conifer woodlands and open ridge tops with great views.

 BikePark Wales – Merthyr Tydfil

 Located in Merthyr Tydfil, BikePark Wales is the UK’s only purpose built bike park that has trails suitable for everyone, and has a gang to ensure that the trails are always in the very best of condition!